How to Stick to Your Disney Food Budget at Epcot

 For this trip, we stayed off-property and ate the complimentary breakfast served at our hotel.
 Even when we stay on-property, we find it’s quicker and cheaper to eat breakfast in our room.
 We usually place a grocery order to be delivered to our room on arrival.
 This way, we can have quick grab-and-go breakfast items like muffins, cereal bars, fruit, and even cereal available.

-Lunch at Epcot
+Lunch at Connections Eatery

 Maple Popcorn in Canada